 Mark is a strong advocate for healthy and active living and is very interested in positive aging.
 Mark joined ALONE’s Board of Trustees in 2018 and also sits on the Finance Sub-Committee.

-Mary has 36 years’ experience working in the health service.
-She is a registered nurse and midwife and has worked in senior nursing positions as a Clinical Nurse Manager, Assistant Director of Nursing and Director of Nursing in Beaumont Hospital, Peamount Healthcare, and Connolly Hospital.
+She has 36 years’ experience working in the health service.
+She is an Independent Healthcare Consultancy, previously a registered nurse and midwife and has worked in senior nursing positions as a Clinical Nurse Manager, Assistant Director of Nursing and Director of Nursing in Beaumont Hospital, Peamount Healthcare, and Connolly Hospital.
 She holds a Bachelor of Nursing Studies, post graduate Diploma in Management, Post graduate Certificate in Neurosciences, Masters in Quality and Safety in Healthcare and a Diploma in Coaching for Performance.

 Mary also worked within acute hospital services as the CEO in Connolly Hospital, and in CHO 9 Dublin North City and County in several roles as Area Manager, Head of Social Care and as Chief Officer.
 In these roles she was the accountable officer for significant budget of 720 million and the delivery of health and social care services to a population of 620,000 people.
 Within her remit was responsibility for primary care, mental health and social care services including disability and older person services.
 Mary retired from the health service in 2019 and now does healthcare consultancy.

 She returned to the HSE in March 2020 to assist during COVID 19 crisis, taking a National Lead in setting up the self-isolation services and the step-down facility in City West.
 She returned again to the HSE in April 2021 to assist with the National Vaccination Programme.